Aider-AI/aider/README.md

 aider <file1> <file2> ...
 ```

-If your pip install did not place an `aider` executable on your path, you can invoke aider like this:
+If your pip install did not place the `aider` executable on your path, you can invoke aider like this:

 ```
 python -m aider.main <file1> <file2>